SB 241 Implementation · Effective July 1, 2026 · Utah Districts

 Your home multiplier needs to be operational when school starts in August.
 Let's build it together.

-We'll be at the UAESP Summer Conference (June 9–10), the UAPCS Summer Conference (June 10–11), and the Utah Rural Schools Conference (July 15–17).
-District meetings work too.
-ISTE 2026 if you're attending.
-A 20-minute conversation about your IRP implementation timeline is worth more than a procurement process that starts in September.
+We'll be exhibiting at the UAESP Summer Conference (June 9–10) and the UAPCS Summer Conference (June 10–11).
+We'll also be attending the Utah Rural Schools Conference (July 15–17) and ISTE 2026.
+District meetings work too — a 20-minute conversation about your SB 241 implementation timeline is worth more than a procurement process that starts in September.